-Hunan Province in China: A journey to the Valley of the Dong villages
+Hunan Province in China: Travel to the Valley of the Dong villages

-Travel Hunan and Guangxi in China: Karst Landscapes and Drum TowersMap
+Travel the Provinces Hunan and Guangxi in China: Karst Landscapes and Drum TowersMap

-Travel to Yangshuo in China: the dream landscape of Guangxi province, South China
+Travel to Yangshuo in China: Karst landscape of Guangxi Province, South China

 The rather small city of Yangshuo is situated in the middle of an enchanting landscape in Guangxi province in south China, where the idyllic "Black Dragon River" flows into the somewhat bigger Li River.